whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   `docstore_comp = lz4` uses LZ4 algorithm: worse compression, but faster
 -   `docstore_comp = none` disables compression

-## Using attribute indexes
+## Using Attribute Indexes

-Quick kickoff: we now have `CREATE INDEX` statement, and sometimes it _does_ make your queries faster!
+Quick kickoff: we now have `CREATE INDEX` statement, and sometimes it *does* make your queries faster!

 ```
 CREATE INDEX i1 ON mytest(group_id)